KripkesBeard/TIS-100-stuff/README.md

 Some of the puzzles also have achievements associated with them, which are rewarded for solving the puzzles under extraneous conditions.
 For example, the first puzzle has an achievement for solving the puzzle in over 100,000 cycles, which is an enormous amount compared to the optimal amount of 83.

+N.B.
+The source code files contain comments enclosed in standard multi line comment sntax.
+These should be ignored if trying to create a source file for the game.
+The game does allow comments, but they are single lined and take up a line in the node's instruction space.

 # 1) SELF-TEST DIAGNOSTIC

 Optimal for all benchmarks: